Skip to main content

 • Manage complex dialogue flows

-You can create scenarios in Galtea through two methods:
+You can create behavior tests in Galtea through two methods:

 1